At The Scene of a Motorcycle Accident

 - When the paramedics arrive, let them do their job.

 - Find as many witnesses as possible.
 Get each witness’s name, telephone number, mailing address and email address.
 Also try to get a brief understanding of what they saw.

 - Get pictures.
 Use your phone’s camera and take as many pictures as possible.
-Take shots of the intersection, damage to the motorcycle, witnesses, the location of bike, the location of car, debris on the road – anything in or around the scene of the accident.
+Take shots of the intersection, damage to the motorcycle, witnesses, the location of the bike, the location of the car, debris on the road – anything in or around the scene of the accident.

 Here’s a strange fact about accident victims: Often, they exhibit the “flight instinct.”
 The motorcyclist gets hit, flies off the bike, hits the ground and then is up and running!
 This is because his adrenaline takes over.
 If you witness this behavior, get your friend to sit down, calm down, and to stop standing up.
 Protect your friend from running into traffic.

 If You’re In an Accident, What do You Do?

 Let’s say that you’re in an accident and you’re coherent enough to take action.
 These are the steps you should take:

 - Move to a safe position off to the side of the road.

 - Exchange insurance information with the other party.
 Get his or her name, telephone number, email address, mailing address, and insurance information including policy number and insurance company name.
 You can use your phone to take pictures of the other driver’s insurance card – front and back – as well as the license plates on their vehicle.

 - Even if it is a minor accident and you don’t think you’re hurt, don’t let the other person leave.
 At a minimum, get his or her driver’s license number.